wrapl/minilang/docs/library/list.rst

    Returns a new list with the elements of :mini:`List₁` followed by the elements of :mini:`List₂`.

+:mini:`meth (List: list):splice: list | nil`
+   Removes all elements from :mini:`List`.
+Returns the removed elements as a new list.

 :mini:`meth (List: list):splice(Index: integer, Count: integer): list | nil`
    Removes :mini:`Count` elements from :mini:`List` starting at :mini:`Index`.
 Returns the removed elements as a new list.